nicklima/react-audio-player/README.md

 ## Preview

-[Click here](https://react-audio-player-dribbble.vercel.app) to view the code runing.
+[Click here](https://react-audio-player-dribbble.vercel.app) to view the code runing or [click here to play with the code](https://codesandbox.io/s/react-player-dribbble-f9ius) in the sandbox.

 ## Run the code on your local machine